Art in Tanzania internship program

 D: Where are you from?

-P: I am from Nepal but studying in the United States.
+P: I am from Nepal, but I am studying in the United States.

 D: How long have you been here?